jinfei21/finix/README.md

 # Quick Start

 The quick start gives very basic example of running client and server on the same machine.
-For the detailed information about using and developing Motan, please jump to [Documents](#documents).
+For the detailed information about using and developing Finix, please jump to [Documents](#documents).

 > The minimum requirements to run the quick start are:
 >  * JDK 1.7 or above